microsoft/playwright/docs/src/test-configuration-js.md

 - `testDir`: Directory with the test files.
 - `testIgnore`: Glob patterns or regular expressions that should be ignored when looking for the test files.
 For example, `'**/test-assets'`.
 - `testMatch`: Glob patterns or regular expressions that match test files.
 For example, `'**/todo-tests/*.spec.ts'`.
 By default, Playwright Test runs `.*(test|spec)\.(js|ts|mjs)` files.
 - `timeout`: Time in milliseconds given to each test.
+Learn more about [various timeouts](./test-timeouts.md).
 - `webServer: { command: string, port: number, timeout?: number, reuseExistingServer?: boolean, cwd?: string, env?: object }` - Launch a process and wait that it's ready before the tests will start.
 See [launch web server](./test-advanced.md#launching-a-development-web-server-during-the-tests) configuration for examples.
 - `workers`: The maximum number of concurrent worker processes to use for parallelizing tests.